MiaoDX/hand_in_homework/Software_Testing/slides_notes.md

 * Fault: the mistake in code
 * Error: execute the wrong code
-* Failure: wrong output compared with predefined results
+* Failure: execute the wrong code and get wrong output

 RIP model: three conditions for a failure to be observed: